 In a sort of close around a tree, we found the closest thing to a traditional weekend market in the form of some goats tethered for sale.
 Perhaps if we had been earlier, there would be more of a market scene.

-Bahla Fort – Oman’s UNESCO Heritage Site you didn’t know about
+Discovering that Bahla Fort is a UNESCO Heritage Site

 It was certainly a formidable fort, with curving walls protecting its main gate, a commanding sentry tower, and smooth high walls flecked with archer’s holes.
 An architectural marvel, said Kay.
 Folklore has it that the construction of Bahla Fort had been assisted by djinn enthralled by Bahla’s wizards, cementing its sorcery image even more.